 STD testing: What's right for you?

-Medically reviewed on Aug 1, 2017
+Medically reviewed by Drugs.com.
+Last updated on Aug 24, 2022.

-This is important because a person can have a sexually transmitted disease without knowing it.
-In many cases, there aren't any signs or symptoms.
+Getting tested is important.
+That's because you can have a STD without knowing it.
+In many cases, there aren't any symptoms.
 In fact, that's why many experts prefer the term sexually transmitted infections (STIs), because you can have an infection without disease symptoms.

 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

-Don't assume that you're receiving STI testing every time you have a gynecologic exam or Pap test.
-If you think you need STI testing, request it from your doctor.
-Talk to your doctor about your concerns and what tests you'd like or need.
+Don't assume that you're receiving STI testing every time you have a pelvic exam or Pap test.
+If you think that you need STI testing, talk to your health care provider.
+Tell your provider about your concerns and what tests you would like or need.